-7.11 Training of personnel
+7.12 Training of personnel

-- 7.11.1 The organisation shall develop training program including halal related training to ensure personnel involved in the operation are trained and/ or instructed to a level appropriate to the operations to be performed. - 7.11.2 The training program shall identify and fulfil the need for training taking into consideration the level of education, skill, competency and experience of the personnel and the task to be performed. - 7.11.3 The need for training shall be reviewed at appropriate intervals.
+- 7.12.1 The organisation shall develop training program including halal related training to ensure personnel involved in the operation are trained and/ or instructed to a level appropriate to the operations to be performed. - 7.12.2 The training program shall identify and fulfil the need for training taking into consideration the level of education, skill, competency and experience of the personnel and the task to be performed. - 7.12.3 The need for training shall be reviewed at appropriate intervals. - 7.12.4 The organisation shall perform assessments of the effectiveness of training programs.

-- 7.10.4 The organisation shall perform assessments of the effectiveness of training programs. - 7.11.5 Managers and supervisors should have the knowledge on halal principles for effective operations of the system.
+7.12.5 Managers and supervisors should have the knowledge on halal principles for effective operations of the system.

-7.12 Contamination control
+7.13 Contamination control

-7.12.1 Physical, chemical and biological control
+7.13.1 Physical, chemical and biological control

-The organisation shall establish a system to prevent contamination of products, goods and/ or cargo by physical, chemical and biological contaminants which could render the products, goods and/ or cargo to become non halal.
+The organisation shall establish a system to prevent contamination of products and/ or goods by physical, chemical and biological contaminants which could render the products and/ or goods to become non halal.

-7.12.2 Pest control
+7.13.2 Pest control

 The organisation shall employ all measures to avoid creating an environment conducive to pests.
-The organisation shall immediately deal with pest harbourage without adversely affecting the products, goods and/ or cargo being handled.
+The organisation shall immediately deal with pest harbourage without adversely affecting the products and/or goods being handled.